56 – Satnam Singh

 Recorded 2024-08-26.
 Published 2024-10-01.

 Today on the Haskell Interlude, Matti and Sam are joined by Satnam Singh.
 Satnam has been a lecturer at Glasgow, and Software Engineer at Google, Meta, and now Groq.
-He talks about convincing people to use Haskell, laying out circuits, why community matters, and why you should not be afraid to lose your job!
+He talks about convincing people to use Haskell, laying out circuits and why community matters.

 Transcript